agentmorris/nfl-game-dates/docs/year_2013_week_19_with_quality.md

+---
-# Game info for 2013 championship
+title: Game info for 2013 championship
+---
 New England Patriots at Denver Broncos, Sunday, Jan 19, 3:06 PM